PL-ML/code2inv/benchmarks/README.md

 # Verification Condition Format

-The verification condition format is the same as the one used in [SyGus 2017 Invariant Track](http://sygus.seas.upenn.edu/SyGuS-COMP2017.html).
+The verification condition format for the C instances is the same as the one used in [SyGus 2017 Invariant Track](http://sygus.seas.upenn.edu/SyGuS-COMP2017.html).
 It consists of three parts: `pre-f`, `trans-f` and `post-f`, which corresponds the pre-condition, loop body and post-condition, respectively.

+The CHC constraints serve as their own verification conditions.